 Many fashion industry insiders have attempted to identify what exactly the legacy of Hedi Slimane, the man who served as the creative director of Yves Saint Laurent until just this past week, is.
 Most, as led by the New York Times’ Vanessa Friedman, have decided that his 4-year long tenure at the Paris-based design house, has set a “dangerous precedent” as to how long creatives are expected to stay in a position (and what this means given the current state of the industry).

-This makes quite a bit of sense sense, as Slimane’s departure marks the third of its short-tenured kind of late.
-Interestingly, though, few have looked at his legacy in terms of the controversial re-branding of the house.
-Here is a look back at (and some minor updates to) an article of ours from 2013, since when, little has changed.
+This makes quite a bit of sense, as Slimane’s departure marks the third of its short-tenured kind of late.
+Interestingly, though, few have looked at his legacy in terms of the controversial re-branding of the house, which began in 2012 with a name change.

-Aside from Hedi Slimane's arguably very disappointing Spring 2014 womenswear collection, one bigger failure is still looming over the house: the 2012 name change.
 As you likely recall, when Hedi Slimane joined the Paris-based design house Yves Saint Laurent last year as its creative director, one of his first official tasks (other than moving the house's design center to Los Angeles) was rebranding the house and thus, changing the name of the RTW collection from Yves Saint Laurent to Saint Laurent.

 Immediately after the name change, which many industry insiders slammed as a move of pure blasphemy, confusion ensued as to what exactly the name change extended to and mass emails from YSL (or SLP as some have since begin to refer to it) started to flow with corrections to the effect of: “The House is referred to as ‘Yves Saint Laurent.’

 Case in point that the name change is still confusing to just about everyone: The Wikipedia page for Slimane says that he "is currently the creative director for Saint Laurent (formerly Yves Saint Laurent)."
 Example number 2: Gilt Groupe is currently offering for sale "YSL High Top Sneakers," and Luisa Via Roma is selling the same pair of sneakers, except they’re called the "Saint Laurent Leather High Top Sneakers."
 Example number 3: Neiman Marcus is offering both Yves Saint Laurent and Saint Laurent footwear.

 In case that’s not enough, there are the many that are not-entirely-sure about the name change (and we don't blame them) and thus, writing articles that bear titles, such as "What Is the Deal With Yves Saint Laurent's Logo?"
 FYI - the house's logo is still YSL.
 Saint Laurent, the collection, has adopted a logo based on its shortened name.